ewmorr/BIL_pathogens/sequence_processing_DADA2_README.md

 done
 ```
 merging and derep with vsearch.
 Note that without --allow-merge-stagger about 80-90% of reads fail merging due to staggered merge.
 This is true for both the mod and unmod version of the itsxpress pipe.
 The mod should probably be -1 `[start:start+tlen-1]` to avoid this. try this if can get itsxpress_2x_mod set up on server
+### After adding the -1 the --alow-merge-stager flag is no longer needed.
+I.e., reads pass at a normal rate, there are no staggered.
+This in itself points to a problem in the vanilla program
 ```
 for i in itsxpress_mod_out/*R1* do(